Estimated reading time: 11 minutes

 I jumped on it because paying for a domain, URL, and yearly renewals costs money.

-When I learned that the free WordPress site would not make me rich, I decided to leave.
+I decided to leave when I learned that the free WordPress site would not make me rich.

-I ventured to wordpress.org, where I had full control over my blog.
+I ventured to wordpress.org, where I had complete control over my blog.

-That meant I could earn extra income on my terms, and I was given a platform to grow my blog further.
+That meant I could earn extra income on my terms and was given a platform to grow my blog further.

 Below Is how I make money blogging on the Canadian Budget Binder in 2021.

-Since I only blog part-time, I’m working hard to increase the amount of earning potential of CBB.
+Since I only blog part-time, I’m working hard to increase CBB’s earning potential.

 I’m not earning millions of dollars a year or even hundreds of thousands a month.

-This is why it’s so important to hear from my blog readers to learn about what they may need help with.
+This is why it’s so important to hear from my blog readers about their need for help.

-Perhaps they want me to share an experience that I haven’t yet on the blog.
+Perhaps they want me to share an experience I haven’t yet on the blog.

-Every question matters, and I do read them all on the blog and as much as I can on social media.
+Every question matters, and I read them all on the blog and as much as possible on social media.

 The four ways I earn money on Canadian Budget Binder are;